 Final thoughts on the tax changes to alimony and spousal maintenance payments

-At this point in our blog post, if you were involved in divorce proceedings towards the end of 2018, it would have behooved you to finish your divorce by December 31, 2018.
-There are some benefits to having a divorce decree dated in 2019 and beyond if you are the spouse who is set to receive spousal maintenance or alimony payments.
+If you were undergoing divorce proceedings towards the end of 2018, finalizing your divorce by December 31, 2018, would have been advantageous.
+There are some benefits to having a post-2019 divorce decree if you are set to receive spousal maintenance or alimony payments.
+However, in some aspects, like retirement savings, these benefits may not exist.
 However, in some areas (retirement savings, for example), the benefit may not exist at all.

 Having a family law attorney is essential for negotiating a divorce settlement that can be to your advantage from a financial perspective.
 Additionally, if you can speak to a financial planner, that would be a good thing, as well.
 Having someone in your corner to guide you from a legal and economic perspective can be the best of both worlds.
 When taxes get involved, it is a benefit to be able to rely on someone who is an expert in that area, as well.